What they do

 Required registration and licensing

-To work as a midwife in Western Australia, you will need to obtain registration with the Nursing and Midwifery Board of Australia.
-You will need to obtain a Working with Children Check from the Department of Communities.
+To work as a midwife in Western Australia, you will need to obtain registration from the Nursing and Midwifery Board of Australia.
+You will also need to hold a current Working with Children Check (WWC Check).
+Visit the Working with Children website for information on how to apply for a WWC Check.